sphinx-doc/sphinx/doc/latex.rst

   margin, but the border (and the extra padding) are kept within the text area.
 Same for admonitions if configured to display a shadow.

-- The contents_ and :dudir:`topic` directives are styled the same way (CSS options with ``div.topic`` prefix).
+- The contents_ and :dudir:`topic` directives are governed by the same options with ``div.topic`` prefix: the Sphinx LaTeX mark-up uses for both directives the same ``sphinxShadowBox`` environment which has currently no additional branching, contrarily to the ``sphinxadmonition`` environment which branches according to the admonition directive name, e.g. eitther to ``sphinxnote`` or ``sphinxwarning`` etc...

-Here is a random example configuration (which is not especially recommended!):
+Here is a further (random) example configuration (which is not especially recommended!), but see perhaps rather the configuration displayed at start of :ref:`latexsphinxsetup`.

 .. code-block:: latex

    latex_elements = {
        'sphinxsetup': """%
-   pre_background-TeXcolor={RGB}{242,242,242},% alias of VerbatimColor pre_border-TeXcolor={RGB}{32,32,32},%
-   pre_box-decoration-break=slice,
-   % pre_border-top-width=5pt,% will be ignored due to non-zero radii
-   % pre_border-right-width=10pt,
-   % pre_border-bottom-width=15pt,
-   % pre_border-left-width=20pt,
+   % For colors, we use throughout this example the \definecolor syntax
-   pre_border-width=3pt,% sets equally the four border-widths,
+   % The leaner \colorlet syntax is available if xcolor is on your system pre_background-TeXcolor={RGB}{242,242,242},% alias of VerbatimColor pre_border-TeXcolor={RGB}{32,32,32},% pre_box-decoration-break=slice, pre_border-width=3pt,% sets equally the four border-widths,
    %                      needed for rounded corners pre_border-top-left-radius=20pt,